wizardyhnr/vaultwarden-backup/README.md

 2. Copy the `backup.conf.template` file to `backup.conf`.

-   1. If you want encrypted backup archives using `gpg`, set the `GPG_PASSPHRASE` variable accordingly.
+   1. ~~If you want encrypted backup archives using `gpg`, set the `GPG_PASSPHRASE` variable accordingly.
 If you want to encrypt using `age` instead, set the `AGE_PASSPHRASE` variable.
 If both variables are set, only `gpg` encryption will be performed.
-If you don't want encryption at all, comment out both variables or set them to be blank.
+If you don't want encryption at all, comment out both variables or set them to be blank.~~

+      This fork only uses unsymmetric key encryption.

+      import your public key.
+      ```
+      gpg --import your-pub-key-in-asc-format
+      ```
+      set KEYID to your public key ID.

+      `gpg -k` would shows it.

+      Recommend to copy gpg.conf from this repo https://github.com/drduh/config/blob/master/gpg.conf.

-      This passphrase is used to encrypt the backup archives, which may contain somewhat sensitive data in plaintext in `config.json` (the password entries themselves are already encrypted by Bitwarden).
+      ~~This passphrase is used to encrypt the backup archives, which may contain somewhat sensitive data in plaintext in `config.json` (the password entries themselves are already encrypted by Bitwarden).
 It should be something easy enough for you to remember, but complex enough